Demis Hassabis

 Sir Demis Hassabis (born 27 July 1976) is a British artificial intelligence (AI) researcher and entrepreneur.
-He is the chief executive officer and co-founder of Google DeepMind and Isomorphic Labs, and a UK Government AI Adviser.
-In 2024, Hassabis and John M. Jumper were jointly awarded the Nobel Prize in Chemistry for their AI research contributions for protein structure prediction.
+He is the chairman and co-founder of Google DeepMind and the chief scientist of Alphabet, as well as the chief executive officer and co-founder of Isomorphic Labs.
+Hassabis is also a UK Government AI Adviser.
+In 2024, Hassabis and John M. Jumper were jointly awarded the Nobel Prize in Chemistry for their AI research contributions to protein structure prediction.

-Hassabis is a Fellow of the Royal Society and has won many prestigious awards for his research efforts, including the Breakthrough Prize, the Canada Gairdner International Award and the Lasker Award.
-In 2017 he was appointed a CBE and was included in the Time 100, a list of the most influential people in the world.
-In 2024 Hassabis was knighted for his work on AI.
-He was listed in the Time 100 again in 2025, this time featured in one of the five covers of the printed version.
+Hassabis is a Fellow of the Royal Society and has won awards for his research efforts, including the Breakthrough Prize, the Canada Gairdner International Award and the Lasker Award.
+He was appointed a CBE in 2017, and knighted in 2024 for his work on AI.
+He was also listed among the Time 100 most influential people in the world in 2017 and 2025, and was one of the "Architects of AI" collectively chosen as Times 2025 Person of the Year.

 Early life and education

-Hassabis was born to Costas and Angela Hassabis.
+Hassabis was born to Costas and Angela Hassapis.
 His father is a Greek Cypriot and his mother is a Chinese Singaporean.
 Demis grew up in North London.
+His original surname was "Hassapis" (Χασάπης), meaning "butcher" in Greek, but he later, according to Ingo Althöfer, "executed a point mutation by changing ‘p’ to ‘b’".
+One of his younger brothers still carries the original surname.

-In his early career he was a video game AI programmer and designer and an expert board games player.
-A child prodigy in chess from the age of four, Hassabis reached master standard at the age of 13 with an Elo rating of 2300 and captained many of the England junior chess teams.
+In his early career, he was a video game AI programmer and designer, and an expert board games player.
+A child prodigy in chess from the age of four, when he first learnt chess by watching his father playing against his uncle, Hassabis reached master standard at the age of 13 with an Elo rating of 2300 and captained many of the England junior chess teams.
 He represented the University of Cambridge in the Oxford–Cambridge varsity chess matches of 1995, 1996 and 1997, winning a half blue.

 He first got interested in technology after buying his first computer in 1984, a ZX Spectrum 48K, funded from chess winnings.
 He taught himself how to program from books.
 He subsequently wrote his first AI program on a Commodore Amiga to play the reversi board game.

-Between 1988 and 1990 Hassabis was educated at Queen Elizabeth's School, Barnet, a boys' grammar school in North London.
+Between 1988 and 1990, Hassabis was educated at Queen Elizabeth's School, Barnet, a boys' grammar school in North London.
 He was subsequently home-schooled by his parents for a year, before studying at the comprehensive school of Christ's College in East Finchley.
-He completed his A-level exams a year early at 16.
+He completed his A-level exams two years early at 16.